 The well-being of our students is our top priority, and we strive to provide a safe and comfortable environment.

-We encourage prospective students to request a transcript evaluation before contacting us, so we can better advise you.
+We encourage prospective undergraduate nursing students to request a transcript evaluation before requesting an appointment, so we can better advise you.

 Students may connect with advising staff in a variety of ways:

-- Visit our office (Academic Building B, Room 114) during walk-in advising hours (see our events calendar for schedule) or schedule an appointment
+- Attend our virtual or in-person walk-in advising hours (see our events calendar for schedule) or schedule an appointment

 - Mail us: Division of Advising and Academic Excellence, Decker College of Nursing and Health Sciences, Binghamton University, P.O.
 Box 6000, Binghamton, NY 13902-6000